 However, if you are using the default WordPress URL structure, then your categories and subcategories are not included in the post URLs.

-For example, at WPBeginner we include category in the URLs of our posts like this:
+For example, at WPBeginner, we include categories in the URLs of our posts like this:

-In this example, news is the parent category and national is the child category.
+In this example, news is the parent category, and national is the child category.

 Adding Category and Subcategory in WordPress Post URLs

 First, you need to visit the Settings » Permalinks page in your WordPress admin dashboard.
 There you need to click on the ‘Custom Structure’ option in the Common Settings area.

 /%category%/%postname%/ in the field next to Custom Structure.